 Parker has an MBA from UVA's Darden School of Business, a Master of Arts in Art History, also from UVA, and a BA from Bates College.
-He serves on the Richmond City Council as well as the boards of the Richmond Regional Planning District Commission, Richmond Region Transportation Planning Organization, Richmond Region Tourism, and the Maymont Foundation.
+He serves on the Richmond City Council as well as the boards of Virginia's United Land Trusts, Slow Money Central Virginia, Richmond Regional Planning District Commission, Richmond Region Transportation Planning Organization, Richmond Region Tourism, and the Maymont Foundation.

-He lives in the Fan District of the City of Richmond with his wife and daughter.
+Parker lives in the City of Richmond with his wife and daughter.

 Jane Myers, Land Conservation Manager